turbot/steampipe-docs/docs/compare/steampipe-vs-cloud-custodian.md

 ---
 title: Cloud Custodian alternative for DevOps to assess cloud security posture
 sidebar_label: Cloud Custodian
+description: Compare Steampipe to Cloud Custodian  as an alternative solution to gain insights to cloud configurations, assess security posture, and live query APIs with SQL.
 ---

 # Steampipe versus Cloud Custodian